FuckinClown/GDI-GUI/README.md

 - Icon Spam
 - Shake
 ### Other Options
-- Effect Duration
+- Effect Duration | How long each effect lasts
-- Run all at once | WIP
+- Run Synchronously | Runs everything at once
 - Clear Screen | Closes all windows to maxamize effect
 - Kill wallpaper | Live wallpapers mess with the effects
 - Block Input | **Requires admin**